 Cervantes published the work in two parts: part one in 1605 and part two in 1615.
-This is in and of itself important to remember as you navigate the chaos and practice the art of living well.
+This is in and of itself important to remember as you navigate the chaos.
 It takes time and might involve a life-changing experience.
 One of the greatest novels in world literature was written in two parts over the span of a decade and came about following his five years in captivity.
 Remember that as you go about trying to translate one dream after another into reality.

 How often do you tilt at windmills?